Getting Started - Servers

 Edgegap deployments are not intended for long-running processes and may be terminated after a long period of runtime without prior notice.
 A database (even if distributed) running in this manner may be terminated and result in an irreversible loss of data.
 If you need a database, please consider a third party DBaaS.

-Consider using our Managed Clusters for hosting databases and long running services.
+Consider using our for hosting databases and long running services.